marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

   server_name      = "<server-name>"
   ```

-Note that the `variables.tf` file contains the list of variables used by .tfvars configuration file.
+Note that the `variables.tf` file contains the list of variables used by above .tfvars configuration file.

 - `credentials`: The path to your GCP service account json key file;
 - `project_id`: Your GCP project ID;